googleapis/google-cloud-python/packages/pandas-gbq/docs/source/howto/authentication.rst

 .. _authentication:

-Authentication with a Service Account
+Authenticating with a Service Account
 --------------------------------------

 Using service account credentials is particularly useful when working on